 These events provide opportunities for veterans to serve their communities in a way that aligns with our mission.
 These events give veterans a purpose and a sense of fulfillment, some volunteer opportunities include but are not limited to, collecting and distributing items for the homeless, neighborhood cleanups, raising awareness of veteran issues and participating/partnering in local events.

 These events provide consistent (weekly, bi-weekly, monthly) opportunities for members to meet, socialize, and create genuine relationships.
 These social events vary by time and are often in various Chicago neighborhoods such as, Pilsen, Logan Square, Lincoln Park, Little Village, Lincoln Square, Portage Park and Back of the Yards.
-These social events include, our monthly Liberty Calls, sporting events, barbecue’s, and attending movie screenings together.
+These social events include sporting events, barbecue’s, family activities and attending movie screenings together.
 These social events are a great way to create genuine friendships as well as improve a veteran’s mental and emotional wellbeing.

 These events take months to prepare and often require dozens of veteran and civilian volunteers working together for a shared goal.
 We currently have two main Empowerment events, our annual Chicago Veterans Ruck March (over 1,400 participated in 2017) and our Chicago Veterans Ball (over 300 participants in 2017).
 These events allow volunteers and veterans to meet regularly, plan and execute their shared vision.